MouhammadAyoub/CVs-repository/README.md

 ### Description

 Welcome aboard fellow developer, this is where you will find projects which you are free to contribute to.
-You can contribute by submitting your own scripts, also written in C#, which you think would be amazing for other people to see.
+You can contribute by submitting your own scripts, which you think would be amazing for other people to see.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>